What Is Expansive Soil And How Does It Affect A Foundation?

 Table of Contents

 Expansive soil is one of the leading causes of foundation problems we see here in California.
-(Poor soil compaction and improper drainage around the foundation are other leading causes.)
-In this article, you’ll learn what expansive soil is, how it can affect foundations, steps you can take to avoid issues with expansive soil, and more.
+Other leading, related causes include poor soil compaction and improper drainage around the foundation.

 What Is Expansive Soil?